-This manual explains the set-up, installation, and operation of the ANG1 AnyNET-I/O Stepper Motor Indexer / Driver from AMCI.
+This manual explains the set-up, installation, and operation of AMCI's ANG1 AnyNET-I/O Stepper Motor Indexer / Driver.
 It is written for the engineer responsible for incorporating these modules into a design, as well as the engineer or technician responsible for its actual installation.